kakilian/red-nose-rebels/README.md

 ### Target Users

 The game is intended for casual players of all ages who enjoy simple, luck-based games with a festive theme.
 It is particularly suitable for users looking for a short, entertaining experience that does not require prior gaming knowledge or complex instructions.

+### User Stories

+1. As a developer, I want index.html to correctly reference existing favicon, fonts, CSS, and JS files so that the application loads with the intended structure and styling.

+2. As a user, I want the game to have a consistent visual identity so it feels polished and cohesive.

+3. As a user, I want to control sound and animations (on/off) so I can play comfortably depending on my device and preference.

+4. As a user, I want to open a close-up view of the dice result so I can clearly see what I rolled.

+5. As a user, I want to click a Roll button and see a dice animation so the game feels interactive, and then see the rolled result displayed clearly.

+6. As a user, I want the game to look dark and festive but remain easy to read so I can enjoy playing it.

+7. As a user, I want to clearly see when the game is finihsed so I know who won.

+8. As a user, I want random events to affect movement so each game feels different.

+9. As a user, I want to play against Rudolph so here is a clear rival in the game.

+10. As a user, I want my reindeer to move step by step across the board so I can track my progress.